Alamo Drafthouse Cinema: Neon

-The sale of Birth.Movies.Death to Dallas Sonier's Cinestate film studio was announced in May 2020 concurrently with the stepping down of founder Tim League as CEO of Alamo Drafthouse.
+The sale of Birth.Movies.Death to Dallas Sonnier's Cinestate film studio was announced in May 2020 concurrently with the stepping down of founder Tim League as CEO of Alamo Drafthouse.

 Hostile workplace allegations

 In October 2016, Devin Faraci resigned from Birth.Movies.Death. after allegations of sexual assault surfaced.
 Less than a year later, Tim League re-hired Faraci to write film blurbs for the 2017 Fantastic Fest.
 Upon discovery of Faraci's re-hiring, Todd Brown resigned as Fantastic Fest's director of international programming in early September 2017.
 Faraci resigned from writing for Fantastic Fest, and League made several public apologies regarding the matter.

 Later in September 2017, several women accused Harry Knowles of sexual harassment and sexual assault at events sponsored by Alamo Drafthouse or in professional workplace settings.
-Subsequent to these revelations, Alamo Drafthouse and Fantastic Fest severed business ties with Knowles.
+Subsequently, Alamo Drafthouse and Fantastic Fest severed business ties with Knowles.
 League did not attend Fantastic Fest, opting instead to visit Alamo Drafthouse locations around the country to discuss workplace environment issues with employees.

-Despite these events, Alamo Drafthouse proceeded with plans to show a previously unreleased pornographic film by Ed Wood.
+Also in 2017, Alamo Drafthouse exhibited Take It Out in Trade, a previously unreleased pornographic film by Ed Wood, to a "surprise" audience who had not been told about the film or its subject ahead of time.